smattingly/database-tutorial/part2.md

 #### Exercise set 6

-1. In a text file named `exercise6-1.txt`, list every functional dependency in the database.
+1. In a text file named `exercise6-1.txt`, list all non-trivial functional dependencies in the `visit1nf` table.
+2. In a text file named `exercise6-2.txt`, list all non-trivial functional dependencies in the `sport` table.
+3. In a text file named `exercise6-3.txt`, list all non-trivial functional dependencies in the `major` table.

 ### Second normal form